Skip to main content

 This course will be an introduction to career and technical education programs.
 Students will be exposed to computer science, health science, machining and manufacturing, agriculture, engineering, carpentry, criminal justice, and family and consumer sciences.
 This broad introduction class will help students find a program that perhaps they may choose as a career choice after high school.

-• 9th, 10th, 11th, 12th Grades (Priority given to upperclassmen) – 1 Practical Art credit
+• 10th, 11th, & 12th Grades – 1 Practical Art credit

-• 9th, 10th, 11th, 12th Grades – 2 Practical Art credits
+• 10th, 11th, 12th Grades – 2 Practical Art credits (double block course)

 • 11th, 12th Grades – 1 Practical Art credit